aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/20-create-project/500-deploy.md

 Let's take a look at the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home).

-You will likely see something like this:
+You will likely see something like this (if you don't, make sure you are in the correct region):

 ![](./cfn1.png)